janephp/janephp/documentation/OpenAPI/usage.rst

     // Operation id being listFoo
     $foos = $apiClient->listFoo();

-Also depending on the parameters of the endpoint it may have 2 to more arguments.
+Also depending on the parameters of the endpoint, it may have 2 to more arguments.

 Last parameter of each endpoint, allows to specify which type of data the method must return.
-By default it will try to return an object depending on the status code of your response.
+By default, it will try to return an object depending on the status code of your response.
 But you can force the method to return a `PSR7 Response`_ object::